 Question & answer

-Why are hospitals participating in Together for greener healthcare?
+Why are hospitals participating in Greening healthcare together?

 We support these professionals in becoming experts in the implementation of sustainability interventions, enabling them to use their passion for greener healthcare to make a proven positive impact.
 Together with all other hospitals in the Netherlands, we aim to reduce the ecological footprint of healthcare.